Minimally entangled typical thermal states versus matrix product purifications for the simulation of equilibrium states and time evolution: Exact versus quasi-exact reference data

 \section{Exact versus quasi-exact reference data}

-In our assessments of efficiencies, we need to quantify the errors of observables and for this purpose, reliable exact or quasi-exact data is indispensable.
+In our assessments of efficiencies, we need to quantify the errors of observables and for this purpose, reliable exact or quasi-exact data are indispensable.
 For the non-interacting point $\Delta=0$ of the XXZ model \eqref{eq:H_XXZ}, the XX model, we can evaluate all observables exactly.
 As the system is for this case in a Gaussian state, all correlation functions are determined by the single-particle Green's function due to Wick's theorem \cite{Fetter1971}.
 Exploiting this, we can obtain static correlations as well as response functions by evaluating Pfaffian determinants of matrices that contain elements of the single-particle Green's function \cite{Caianello1952,Green1964,Stolze1995}.
 The colored curves in Fig.~\ref{fig:quasi_exact}, marked with triangles and circles, show the errors of matrix-product purification simulations for different truncation thresholds $\epsP$ as compared to such exact results.

 Although the XXZ model \eqref{eq:H_XXZ} is Bethe-Ansatz integrable \cite{Bethe1931} for all values of $\Delta$, no exact expressions for longer-ranged static correlators or response functions are available.
-The same is true for the Bose-Hubbard model \eqref{eq:H_BH} which is not (known to be) integrable.
+The same is true for the Bose-Hubbard model \eqref{eq:H_BH}, which is not (known to be) integrable.
 For these cases, we use very accurate purification simulations to obtain quasi-exact reference data.
 In particular, we used the truncation threshold $\epsP = 10^{-14}$ during imaginary-time evolutions and $\epsP = 10^{-12}$ during (subsequent) real-time evolutions. ($\epsP$ has been defined in appendix~\ref{Appx:Truncations}.)
 To justify this procedure, we show in Fig.~\ref{fig:quasi_exact} with black solid lines (no symbols) also the errors of the other simulations compared to this quasi-exact data.

 These curves deviate indeed only very slightly from the colored curves that correspond to the comparison to the exact results.